MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-using-rsa.md

 New parameter: `-ClaimsMappings <SPClaimMappingPipeBind[]>`

-### Support OIDC IdPs which can't work with wildcard characters in redirection URL
+### Support OIDC IdPs that can't work with wildcard characters in redirection URL

 Some OIDC IdPs, such as Azure Active Directory B2C, can’t work with wildcard characters in the redirect URL.
 This causes SharePoint to be unable to redirect back to the original resource that is being asked after the authentication.
 In this release, we added a state property in the response header to preserve the redirect URL so that SharePoint will be able to know which URL to redirect to.